MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     string InitForApiKey (string apiKey);
     ```

+    > [!TIP]
-    **Note:** The header file name could be different if you changed the default Xcode settings for the header name.
+    > The header file name could be different if you changed the default Xcode settings for the header name.
 By default it has the name of a project with the **-Swift** suffix.
 You can always check the file and its name by navigating to the headers folder of the framework package.

+    > [!TIP]
-    **Note:** As part of the automation process you can use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.fat.sh#L35) to generate metadata automatically once the fat framework is created.
+    > As part of the automation process you can use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.fat.sh#L35) to generate metadata automatically once the fat framework is created.

 ### Step 3.
 Build a binding library